$24.00 – $29.00 inc. GST

 – ISBN 978-1-922337-56-6

-– This site is for worldwide eBook orders.
+– The Goodog site is for worldwide eBook orders.

-– The eBook can be read on browsers, eBook readers and other devices via Mac iOS, Android, Mac OS, PC, Kindle Fire or Chromebook.
+– Once purchased, the eBook can be read on browsers, eBook readers and other devices via Mac iOS, Android, Mac OS, PC, Kindle Fire or Chromebook.

 – Goodog will send full instructions once purchased.